Succession Planning for a Retiring NJ Business Owner: A Comprehensive Guide

 • Work with an attorney to draft your agreements that protect the retiring owner, successors, and other stakeholders.

-• A critical protection for the buyer, as well as the seller includes non-compete clauses, intellectual property rights, and employee contracts.
+• Critical protections for the buyer and the seller include non-compete clauses, intellectual property rights, and employee contracts.

 Tax Considerations in a Succession Plan